 Of course if I was on my death bed and had no future in front of me I probably wouldn’t bother with such edifying activities as trying to get to grips with economics.
 After all, what’s the point of learning and ‘improving yourself’ if you are about to die?
 In such a case I probably would just lie back and savour my last few moments on Earth.

 Let me give you an example of what I consider pointless.
-I sometimes meet up with three Japanese friends and we often visit a temples or shrines.
+I sometimes meet up with three Japanese friends and we often visit a temple or shrine.
 The truth is I’m not much interested in either since they all look the same to me and I know nothing about Japanese history.
 Even so, I look on these visits more as an excuse, a pretext for us all to get together.
 Since friendships need a time and place in which to ‘happen’, why not in a temple on a Saturday afternoon?

 The real problem is when we have no goal, not even a nominal one.
 After visiting a temple or eating at a restaurant we sometimes take walk over to some crowded Tokyo department store and look at the goods on display.
 When this first happened I thought one of my friends must be looking for something specific to buy so I trailed along.
 We picked things up, turned them around, looked at the price and commented on them.
 Then we went up to the music department and listened over headphones to a dozen or so different songs.
 Then we went to some other department.
 After over an hour of this it became clear to me that no one was actually looking for anything and we were just killing time before saying our goodbyes.
 Apparently we hadn’t yet spent enough time together so we were ‘hanging out’.
 But I don’t like hanging out.
-It feels like being in Waiting for Godot.
+I feel like a character in Waiting for Godot.

 I tried to work out how I should feel about all this.
 Who was strange, my friends or me?
 Was my fear of wasting my time getting in the way of me just relaxing and ‘going with the flow’?
-Should I live for the present and try to extract enjoyment from each moment, in this case trying to enjoy a million disparate things in a crowded department store?
+Should I live for the present and try to extract enjoyment from each moment, in this case trying to enjoy a hundred disparate things in a crowded department store?
 Or should I just go home?

 I had, and still have, no idea which is better.
 Nowadays I just accept that things are as they are and I am as I am.
 Thus I no longer go along on aimless winding jaunts through department stores.
 I would much rather be home reading a book.